-SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 2018/2019
+SLAVERY AND HUMAN TRAFFICKING STATEMENT FOR FINANCIAL YEAR 2021/2021

-SA Designer Parfums Limited (“Designer Parfums”) has a zero-tolerance approach to modern slavery and human trafficking, and we are committed to acting ethically and with integrity at all times.
-We have evaluated our business dealings and relationships and assessed the level of visibility which we have in relation to operations throughout our supply chain.
-We are committed to improving our company’s practices to ensure we are certain that slavery and human trafficking is fully combatted by us whenever and wherever necessary.
+Shaneel Enterprises Limited (“Shaneel”) and its group companies (including S A Designer Parfums Limited – “SADP”) have a zero-tolerance approach to modern slavery and human trafficking, and we are committed to acting ethically and with integrity at all times.
+We have evaluated our business dealings and relationships and assessed the level of visibility that we have in relation to operations throughout our supply chain.
+We are committed to improving our company’s practices to ensure we are certain that slavery and human trafficking is eradicated from our supply chain.

-Designer Parfums is based in Watford, United Kingdom and forms a part of the Shaneel Enterprises Group.
+Shaneel and SADP are based in Watford, United Kingdom and forms a part of the Shaneel Enterprises Group.

 OUR SUPPLY CHAINS

 Our supply chains draw on suppliers of componentry, finished goods, and filling and packing operations.

 For the year 2020/21 supplies for the Shaneel Group were sourced from suppliers in the UK, European Union, Mexico, the USA, China and from a single supplier in the UAE.
 The majority of our relationships have been established over a number of years.
 As and when we take on new suppliers we select them through a combination of due diligence enquiries relating to their known performance, regulatory compliance, accreditations through recognised organisations and schemes, and references/recommendations from other suppliers and/or trusted third parties.